-Scope of Services for NEPA
+Scope of Services for Categorical Exclusion (CE)

-Based on the scope of the projects as a safety improvement (addition of shoulders or turn lanes or intersection improvement or minor curve corrections) or bridge replacement on or near the existing alignment, the anticipated document for this project will be a Categorical Exclusion (CE).
-If the project involves addition of through lanes or on a new alignment, it could still be a Documented CE with extensive documentation to support why it is a CE.
+The Consultant shall submit a Scope and Fee for completion of all required studies, and final documentation in compliance with the National Environmental Policy Act (NEPA) as outlined below for the projects in the attached list.
+Based on the scope of the projects as a safety improvement (addition of shoulders or turn lanes or intersection improvement or minor curve corrections) or bridge replacement on or near the existing alignment, the anticipated document for this project will be a Programmatic or Indivdual Categorical Exclusion (CE) as described below.

+If the project involves addition of through lanes or on a new alignment, it will be a Documented CE.